-The longer an error is allowed to persist, the more likely it is that you will need to make big changes to the design or source code.
-This will cost time, money, and make your development team less efficient and productive.
+The longer an error is allowed to persist, the more likely you will need to make significant changes to the design or source code.
+This will cost time and money and make your development team less efficient and productive.

-QA auditing gives project managers and team leads the ability to check the current performance levels of individual processes during development.
-This data can be compared with internal quality standards or other teams on the project to determine how well each aspect of a process is performing in the context of the greater project.
+Quality assurance auditing gives project managers and team leads the ability to check the current performance levels of individual processes during development.
+Audit findings can be compared with internal audit standards or other groups on the project to determine how well each aspect of a function is performing in the context of the greater project.

-This gives audit teams the ability to quickly pinpoint areas that need to be improved upon and track a project versus past performance metrics and quality standards.
+This gives audit teams the ability to quickly pinpoint areas that need improvement and track a project versus past performance metrics and standards.

-With the ability to benchmark project performance, audits can help drive improvements on the development team by highlighting areas where team knowledge could be improved upon, identify changing trends, and identify processes that are underperforming.
+With the ability to benchmark project performance, quality assurance auditing can help drive improvements on the development team, highlight areas where team knowledge could be improved upon, and identify changing trends and underperforming processes.

-All of this information can be used by project management to drive improvement and take corrective action to address any shortcomings that the QA audits identify.
+QA audit findings can be used by project management to make improvements to the quality management system and take corrective action to address any shortcomings identified by a quality assurance audit.

 Aids in Standardization of Processes

-Implementing a QA audit strategy will ultimately help your organization define development and performance quality standards that can be used across all projects.
-Standardization helps ensure consistency from project to project, and it helps ensure that quality standards are clearly communicated to team members.
+Implementing a quality audit strategy will ultimately help your organization define development and performance standards that can be used across all projects.
+In addition, audit standardization helps ensure consistency from project to project, and it helps ensure that standards are clearly communicated to team members.
 This will ultimately make the audit process more efficient in the future too.

-QA auditing is an important part of development.
-It is far too costly to wait until a product is developed to run quality testing.
+Quality assurance auditing is an essential part of development.
+It is far too costly to wait until a product is developed to run a quality audit.
 QA audits should be a part of all development projects because they ensure that quality standards are being met at every point in the software development life cycle.

 If you’re working on a development project, have an app idea, or need guidance, reach out to an app development partner.
-A partner can help you understand the importance of QA audits, design a thorough audit process, and so much more.
-Use the experience and technical expertise of a development partner to bring your next app idea to life.
+A partner can help you understand the importance of quality audits, design a thorough audit process, implement audit management systems, and so much more.
+Use a development partner’s experience and technical expertise to unlock robust QA auditing for your business.